ArkEcosystemArchive/docs-legacy/docs/developers/guidelines/repository-management.md

 3. **.editorconfig** - Should contain a configuration that is enforced by everyones editor if an appropriate plugin is installed.
 4. **.gitignore** - Should contain a list of files and directories that should not be commited with `git push`.
 5. **.travis.yml** - Should contain a configuration for TravisCI to run tests.

+## Development

+When a new repository is created for a project the first thing that should be done is to create a `develop` branch and set it as default which will indicate to developers that this project is not stable yet.
+This branch should be used until the initial implementation is done and merged to master without squashing and `master` should be set as the default branch.

+Once the initial implementation is done and merged only squash merging should be enabled and all future PRs should be squashed with meaningful commit messages.

+## Squashing Pull-Requests

+**When working on any project all pull-requests must be squashed.**

+The goal of doing so first and foremost is to keep PRs small and focused on a single issue.
+If you think to yourself `all my hard work and organized commits are going to be lost` then your PR is most likely out of scope and trying to solve more then one issue at a time which means you should split it up into multiple PRs that are meaningful even after being squashed.

+Another benefit of squashing is to have a clean & flat git history which allows to easily blame changes without having to go through 100 commits to finally reach what you were looking for.

 ## How to organize GitHub Issues & Pull Requests